 CDA-326 Module 6 Family Child Care Pre-Service Training: Community

 Are you already a child care provider, but want to learn new skills and keep your license current?
-Choose from many noncredit courses approved by the MDSE.
+Choose from many noncredit courses approved by the MSDE.
 Each class has a content code that corresponds to the Core of Knowledge requirements which vary by the type of provider.
 Learn what requirements apply to you by contacting MSDE’s Office of Child Care at 410-767-7852.

 Building Healthy Relationships with Parents